yanezreed/pyside6-tests/NOTES.md

 2. `self.list.setSelectionMode(QAbstractItemView.MultSelection)`

 - via the object of `QListWidget` we can set the selective mode, multi/single selection
-- `setSelectionMode` is neccessary, along with the `QAbstractItemView` class + method
+- `setSelectionMode` is necessary, along with the `QAbstractItemView` class + method

 3. accessing my created `QListWidget` i can now add items: